Maricela Abarca, Geology

 Johanna Loacker, IZ

-I am a curatorial assistant in the Recent Invertebrate Collection at the California Academy of Sciences.
+I am a Curatorial Assistant in the Recent Invertebrate Collection at the California Academy of Sciences.
 I started as a volunteer in the department in 2014 and joined as a full time in 2017.
 My work currently is focused on digitizing our collections as part of the NSF funded DigIn Grant.
 The Invertebrate Zoology collection is aiming to digitize 56,000 marine non-molluscan specimen lots over the next 3 years.

-Curator of Invertebrate Zoology and Geology
+Emeritus Curator of Invertebrate Zoology and Geology

 Echinoid systematics and evolution